 - To evaluate and manage aero-digestive function as part of a multidisciplinary team for tracheostomy care and weaning

-Rehabilitation services in the Mediclinic City Hospital Stroke Unit
+Rehabilitation services in the Mediclinic City Hospital Stroke Centre

 - A structured approach will be taken by all Rehab team members to ensure that the stroke patient receives as much active physical rehabilitation as possible within the first three months post stroke